 Trump re-designated North Korea a state sponsor of terror on Nov.
 20, 2017, citing its support of “international terrorism, including assassinations on foreign soil.”

-During a Cabinet meeting, Trump announced the designation will come along with new sanctions on the “murderous regime” as part of the administration’s “maximum pressure campaign” in dealing with North Korea.
+During a Cabinet meeting, Trump announced the designation came along with new sanctions on the “murderous regime” as part of the administration’s “maximum pressure campaign” in dealing with North Korea.
 He said these sanctions will be “the highest level of sanctions” on the North.